karthik-ravi-1537/gen-ai_call-insight-extractor/notes/NOTES.md

     - [X] Perhaps consider introducing Repository layer as well.
 - [ ] Implement thorough logging across the application to capture important events and errors for easier debugging and monitoring.
+- [ ] Incorporate Unit Tests, and move towards TDD for future development to ensure code quality and reliability.
 - [ ] Add a retry mechanism with exponential backoff for the LLM calls to handle transient errors and improve resilience.
 Perhaps extend that to all API calls as well.
 - [X] Have upload_call API call process_call, and have that call process_transcript to ensure a clear flow of